 com.venia.core.models.commerce.MyProductTeaserImpl - venia/components/commerce/productteaser

-This indicates that the Sling Model has been properly deployed and mapped to the correct component.
+This line indicates that the Sling Model is properly deployed and mapped to the correct component.

 Refresh to the Venia Home Page at http://localhost:4502/editor.html/content/venia/us/en.html where the Product Teaser has been added.